wisdom-naz/wisdom-naz/README.md

 - 🔭 I’m currently working on SureCrib a housing application for students
 - 🌱 I’m currently learning the .NET tech stack (including Microsoft SQL Server database, REST, gRPC and GraphQL architectures.)
-- 👯 I’m looking to collaborate on software projects especially with backend technologies.
+- 👯 I’m looking to collaborate on software projects working especially with server side technologies.
 - 📫 How to reach me: You can reach at me at wisdom-s@outlook.com.

 ## What you should know about me